aurorascharff/next16-commerce/STEPS.md

 - No longer loading on every request.
 Small chunk of dynamic content only, pushed the loading state all the way down.
 - Error in product page, no cache above params.
 We will still see this params resolve in the deployment, it's inside params, so it can't be static.
 Either we add a loading.tsx, or we can use generateStaticParams.
 Add an example generateStaticParams for a few products.
 Now it will ready for those, then cached as it's generated by users.
 The error is gone.
 Pick what is best for your use case and data set.
 - (For incrementally adopting cacheComponents, we would need to start high up with a dep, then build down and refactor out our dynamic APIs).
 - Done with the codebase refactor.
+Head over to a deployed version.

 ## Final demo

-- Head over to a deployed version.
-Remember i have purposefully added a lot of slows to this app.
+- Remember i have purposefully added a lot of slows to this app.
 - See the initial page loads.
 Almost my entire home page is already available.
 Only the personalized section and banner load.
 Navigate to the all products page, then the product page.
 - See the boundary: again, every cached segment will be a part of the statically generated shell from Partial Prerendering, and in prod, improved prefetching new client side router from next 16, shell is prefetched for even faster navigations.
 - (Params are already known for all links on the page.
 Clicking categories within the app already resolved search params, so the shell is already there.
 Only on reload can we see it resolve here).
-- With just a few code changes and smart patterns, we improved components architecture, removed redundant client js and allowed for more component reuse, and by caching more content we increased performance drastically and reduced server costs.
+- With just a few code changes and smart patterns, we improved components architecture, removed redundant client js and allowed for more component reuse, and by caching more content we increased performance drastically and reduce server costs.
-- To summarize, there is not static OR dynamic pages.
+- To summarize, there is no static OR dynamic pages.
 We don't need to be avoiding dynamic APIs anymore, or compromise dynamic content.
 Skip creating complex hacks or workarounds or add multiple data fetching strategies, and make the developer experience worse, just for that cache HIT.
 - In modern Next.js with cacheComponents, dynamic vs static is a scale, and we decide how much static we want in our apps.
 We can use this one mental model, performant, composable and salable by default.